OpenTelemetry / OTLP

 disableRecommendedAttributes: true # Set this to remove recommended attributes

-Setting disableRecommendedAttributes: true reduces the set of default attributes to only the “required attributes”.
+Setting disableRecommendedAttributes: true reduces the set of default stream labels to only the “required attributes”.
+This means the following “recommended attributes” are not automatically used as stream labels:

 References